 - the availability of nodes: it relies on Kubernetes to notify it when a node is down

-Based on the above, when it is confirmed that Primary PostgreSql is unavailable, Kubegres starts the failover process in 2 steps:
+Assuming that the automatic failover is enabled (and it is by default), when a Primary PostgreSql is unavailable, Kubegres starts the failover process in 2 steps:

 - Kubegres checks if there is a Replica PostgreSql pod available.
 In this example, we have 2 pods available on nodes 2 and 3.
 Kubegres would promote the Replica PostgreSql pod on node 2 as a Primary pod.
 This process relies on the standard PostgreSql promotion process which is triggered by creating a log file.